Business Rates Calculator UK 2025/26

 Frequently Asked Questions

-For 2025/26, the standard multiplier in England is 54.6p and the small business multiplier is 49.9p.
-In Wales, both multipliers are set at 53.5p.
+For 2025/26, the standard multiplier in England is 55.5p and the small business multiplier is 49.9p.
+Properties with a rateable value of £51,000 or more use the standard multiplier; those below £51,000 use the small business multiplier.
+In Wales, a single non-domestic rating multiplier of 56.8p applies to all properties for 2025/26.
 The multiplier is applied to your property's rateable value to calculate your business rates bill.
-Properties with RV over £51,000 use the standard multiplier; those at or below £51,000 use the small business multiplier.

 Small Business Rate Relief provides 100% relief for properties with a rateable value of £12,000 or less, meaning you pay no business rates at all.
 For rateable values between £12,001 and £15,000, tapered relief applies on a sliding scale.
 To qualify, you must only use one property as your main business premises, or have additional properties with a combined RV below £2,900.